Greece moves to sideline Varoufakis after reform talks fiasco

 Later on Monday, the government said it was preparing a bill to legislate reforms already presented to the lenders, in an effort to inject new momentum into the slow negotiations.

 "If the bill is voted, it could be the basis for an interim agreement," Varoufakis told reporters.
-"We are doing everything to achieve an honorable deal."
+"We are doing everything to achieve an honourable deal."

 Euro zone officials welcomed the reshuffle and the apparent effort to reduce Varoufakis' role in negotiations with them.